videolan/x265/doc/reST/cli.rst

 .. option:: --allow-non-conformance, --no-allow-non-conformance

 	Allow libx265 to generate a bitstream with profile and level NONE.
-	By default it will abort any encode which does not meet strict level compliance.
+	By default, it will abort any encode which does not meet strict level compliance.
 The two most likely causes for non-conformance are :option:`--ctu` being too small, :option:`--ref` being too high, or the bitrate or resolution being out of specification.